philipkretz/jblockchain-government/README.md

 cd jblockchain
 ./mvnw package

+# please respect: all json.gz for blockchain files will be deleted after compiling because of unit test case issues, so please create a backup if you change something!

 This builds these 3 Spring Boot/Maven modules:
 * __node__: part of the blockchain network for handling proof of work mining algorithm, building blocks and distributing transactions
 * __client__: a shell client to communicate to local blockchain node